Lucali: Reception

 Lucali is frequently named as one of the best pizzerias in Brooklyn or New York City.

 The restaurant received entertainment news coverage when Jay-Z and Beyoncé opted for dinner at Lucali over attending the 54th Grammy Awards ceremony.
+It also receive substantial coverage after Kendrick Lamar mentioned the pizzaria in his diss track "6:16 in LA."

 Its method of seating itself has received press coverage.
 The Infatuation wrote that "going to Lucali is a pain in the ass", worth it only because it has "the best pizza in New York City."
-Guests are encouraged to arrive early and the restaurant begins creating a list of names at 5:00 PM.
+Guests are encouraged to arrive early and the restaurant begins creating a list of names at 5:00 p.m.
 Then they leave and wait until they receive a phone call.
 There is an assumption that patrons are either locals themselves or would spend time at another local business while they wait.
 Patrons may often wait up to two hours for a seat at the restaurant.

-The success Lucali has led several people, including the owner and his family, to discuss the gentrification of the Brooklyn neighborhood.
+The success Lucali has had led several people, including the owner and his family, to discuss the gentrification of the Brooklyn neighborhood.
 When Iacono grew up in Carroll Gardens, it was a working-class neighborhood struggling with crime.
 The restaurant has roots in the neighborhood, but is also frequented by the rich and famous.